-Park in a non-obstructive, safe location to view sunflowers, or where directed (parking signs will be posted in the highway 65 field).
+Park in a non-obstructive, safe location to view sunflowers, or where directed (parking is available in the highway 65 field behind the sign).

 Enter field at your own risk.

 Be prepared for uneven terrain, sandburs, bees, & potential wildlife.

 You are welcome to view the sunflowers and take photos during daylight hours.
 If you will need restrooms, you may visit the store, but note store hours are only 9am-6pm and restrooms are not available in the field.

 A $5 per person donation is suggested admission to continue allowing people to enter the fields.
 There are pay boxes at the field entrances.

 We suggest a $1 per sunflower donation in the pay box (next to field guidelines signs at entrance) if you cut a sunflower.
 Please only cut sunflowers from the back of the field so others can take photos in front!
 We don't recommend this sunflower variety for cut use since they have pollen, but may be used in photo props or in vases temporarily.
 These would not be suitable cut flowers for weddings or events.
 They are black oil type grown for bird seed production.
 You can buy Green Barn grown sunflower seed for birds in the store throughout the year.